tdonker/domain-driven-design-links/publishedlanguage.md

 ![Publishedlanguage](./img/ddd-midway-patterns.png)

 ##### [design-practice-repository by Olaf Zimmermann 2023](https://socadk.github.io/design-practice-repository/activities/DPR-StrategicDDD.html)
-* Published Language (PL): “The interacting bounded contexts agree on a common language (for example a bunch of XML schemas over an enterprise service bus) by which they can interact with each other.”
+* Published Language (PL): “The interacting bounded contexts agree on a **common language** (for example a bunch of XML schemas over an enterprise service bus) by which they can interact with each other.”

 ___

 ##### [Domain-Driven Design, Definitions and Pattern Summaries by Eric Evans 2015](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf)
-* Many industries establish	published	languages	in the form	of data interchange standards.
+* Many **industries establish	published	languages	in the form	of data interchange standards**.
 Project teams also develop their own for use within their organization.

 ___